 If you keep the following in mind, you will be in a better position to assess this type of "free" offer, and to protect yourself from unethical partner sites:

-While there are legitimate product and consumer research firms, some of whom do business online and some of whom in fact do give away test merchandise, they don't solicit random individuals with specific promises of valuable gifts.
+Companies Aren't Really Looking For Random Product Testers - While there are legitimate product and consumer research firms, some of whom do business online and some of whom in fact do give away test merchandise, they don't solicit random individuals with specific promises of valuable gifts.
 They obtain information about individual consumers, and offer them the opportunity to complete surveys, to engage in focus groups, or to test merchandise based upon the demographic they fit and the needs of their clients.
-Compensation can be quite good, but is typically far short of the windfalls offered in the ads - for example, for a $500 gift card, you could expect to spend ten to twenty hours participating in their surveys and studies.
-And the legitimate companies won't try to sell you products from their "partner" sites - if you see such offers, you can be sure up front that the goal is to sell you merchandise, not to have you test it.
+Compensation can be quite good, but is typically far short of the windfalls offered in the ads.
+For example, for a $500 gift card, you could expect to spend ten to twenty hours participating in their surveys and studies.

-It may seem to be relatively cheap and easy to register for a "free sample" item through a partner site, upon being told "you pay only for shipping".
+"Free Samples" Offered By Partner Sites Come With Strings - It may seem to be relatively cheap and easy to register for a "free sample" item through a partner site, upon being told "you pay only for shipping".
 Sure, the shipping price is excessive, but what's $6 or $7 when you're going to become a "product tester" and get an expensive gift after you sign up for three or four offers, right?
-But you should expect that there is a very expensive subscription service associated with the "free sample", and if you don't read the terms of service carefully you can expect to be charged $50 or $100 before you even notice what is happening - with no opportunity for refund.
+But you should expect that there is a very expensive subscription service associated with the "free sample", and if you don't read the terms of service carefully you can expect to be charged $50 or $100 before you even notice what is happening -- with no opportunity for refund.
+Legitimate companies won't try to sell you products from their "partner" sites.
+If you see such offers, you can be sure up front that the goal is to sell you merchandise, not to have you test it.

-If a company is legitimately interested in seeking product testers, it will be interested to know facts about you, your product preferences, your knowledge of competing products, your experience with similar products, or other relevant information about you and how you fit into their target demographic.
+If The "Questionnaire" You Must Complete To Qualify As A Product Tester Consists of Product Pitches, It's Actually A Sales Pitch - If a company is legitimately interested in seeking product testers, it will be interested to know facts about you, your product preferences, your knowledge of competing products, your experience with similar products, or other relevant information about you and how you fit into their target demographic.
 If instead your test for qualification consists of nothing but product pitches, the site's interest is in selling you merchandise, not giving it to you.